 We currently hold, or have rights to acquire, interests in two mineral properties in Nevada, USA, the NBP and the MLP.
 The Company's objectives with respect to these Properties are to evaluate the potential of the Properties and to determine if spending additional funds is warranted (in which case, an appropriate program to advance the Properties to the next decision point will be formulated and, depending upon available funds, implemented by us) or not (in which case the Properties may be returned by us to the optionor/lessor or, in respect of properties in which we are earning an interest, be returned to the optionor thereof).
 Our present focus is on the exploration and, if warranted, development of the NBP, located 15 kilometres north of Beatty, Nevada, and the MLP, located in the Bare Mountain District, approximately 10 kilometres from the NBP.
 Corvus also staked additional claim blocks, the MN claim group, to the northwest of the Mother Lode claims, the ME claim group, to the east of the Mother Lode claims, and the GAP claim group, immediately to the south of NBP.
-During the fiscal year, the Company extended its claim holdings in an unstaked areas lying between Coeur Mining Inc. and AngloGold Ashanti Limited ("AngloGold Ashanti") called the Lynnda Strip and an unstaked area, the Snake Claims between AngloGold Ashanti claims on the east boundary of the Silicon Block (see Figure 1).
+During 2020, the Company extended its claim holdings in an unstaked areas lying between Coeur Mining Inc. and AngloGold called the Lynnda Strip and an unstaked area, the Snake Claims between AngloGold claims on the east boundary of the Silicon Block (see Figure 1).
 The progress on, and results of, the work programs on our material mineral property is set out under Part I, Item 2, Properties in this Annual Report.
 We continue to assess additional mineral property acquisitions but do not presently contemplate entering into any such agreements, other than in connection with the NBP and the MLP.

 We are in the exploration stage and do not mine, produce or sell any mineral products at this time.
-With respect to the NBP and MLP, our present preliminary studies indicate that any production would be through a combination of heap leaching some of the mineralization (and treatment of the leaching solution to recover gold and silver) and processing higher grade mineralization through a plant incorporating both a gravity concentration-cyanide leach circuit and a concentration circuit followed by pressure oxidation of the concentrate and then leaching of the oxidized filtrate.
+With respect to the NBP, our present preliminary economic assessment indicates that any production would be through heap leaching some of the mineralization (and treatment of the leaching solution to recover gold and silver) with processing higher grade mineralization through a plant incorporating a gravity concentration-cyanide leach circuit with the gravity tail material then blended with the run-of-mine heap leach material.
+At the MLP, our present preliminary economic assessment indicates that a heap leach would process the run-of-mine oxide mineralization and a Biox mill would be used to process the higher grade, sulphide mineralization.